 - Whose current functional abilities and limitations need to be determined

-- Improve the likelihood that the patient will be safe in subsequent job task performance.
-Routinely, the comparison of a patient’s abilities to a job’s demands is made in an attempt to diminish the risk of re-injury that is associated with a mismatch.
+There will be a comparison between the patient’s abilities and the job’s demands.
+This diminishes the risk of re-injury associated with a mismatch.
 Shortfalls in the relationship between the patient’s resources and the environment’s demands result in stress or increased risk for injury.
 Numerous researchers point to the importance of properly matching the worker’s capacity to the job’s demands.

-- Assist the patient to improve role performance through identification of functional decrements so that they may be resolved or worked around.
+This can be done through identification of functional decrements, so that they may be resolved or worked around.
 Health care professionals use this information to triage patients into proper treatment programs and to measure treatment progress.